 and eventually moved to the top of the tree stump.

 This is a Yellow-shafted Flicker, recognizable by the yellow feathers on the underside of the tail.
 The flicker’s soft grey cap and creamy beige face are offset by the red bar at the nape of the neck.
 The black speckled plumage is so showy!

 While I watched, the woodpecker put a lot of effort into looking for insects and dug deep into the softer tissues of the wood there in the center of the stump.

-A flicker’s tongue can dart out 2 inches beyond the end of the bill to snare insects, so whatever was making its home there in the rotting wood didn’t stand a chance.
+A northern flicker’s tongue can dart out 2 inches beyond the end of the bill to snare insects, so whatever was making its home there in the rotting wood didn’t stand a chance.

 I was ill-prepared for the wet conditions there on the beach, having run down there on the spur of the moment, so as I clicked my camera, water soaked through my light shoes.
 The odd blackfly was pestering me, but the temperature was almost balmy even given the early hour of the day.
-I persisted in order to see the flicker rewarded for her efforts.
+I persisted in order to see the northern flicker rewarded for her efforts.

 Finally, the flicker came up with some tiny morsel and then quickly flew away.
 I was satisfied with my experience despite having wet feet!
 Next time, maybe I’ll get to see the male flicker.

 You May Also Like: